 When their relationship turns sour, a couple undergoes a procedure to have each other erased from their memories.
 But it is only through the process of loss that they discover what they had to begin with.

-In future Britain, charismatic delinquent Alex DeLarge is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.
+In future Britain, Alex DeLarge, a charismatic and psycopath delinquent, who likes to practice crimes and ultra-violence with his gang, is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.

-[about the failed drug score]
+[about the TV]

 See more »

 237 of 294 people found this review helpful.

 Was this review helpful to you?